malthesers/soulsborndle/README.md

 - Bloodborne
 - Elden Ring

-Bosses that are **part of multi-boss encounters** may or may not be split into separate entries, if they are unique enough to constitute their own entry, e.g. they have different health pools, resistances or their own name.
+Bosses that are part of **multi-boss encounters** may or may not be split into separate entries, if they are unique enough to constitute their own entry, i.e. they have different health pools, resistances or their own name.

 Bosses that have **multiple phases**, may likewise have several entries, if their resistances changes inbetween fights, e.g. Slave Knight Gael becoming more resistant to dark after first phase.